Best 2-Person Inflatable Kayak 2026

 Less expensive kayaks may appear lighter and more compact, but they achieve this by using thin materials that can compromise quality.
 In instances where this compromise exists, we've indicated it in our reviews.
 Remember, being smaller and lighter doesn't always equate to being better in terms of quality.

 Inflatable kayaks come in all shapes and sizes.
 Some of the heavier kayaks, for instance the Itiwit X500 2P, come with well-designed backpacks which make them easier to carry.
 The Intex Challenger K2 is 17.3kg, but while lighter, the pack has thin handles, which can dig into your hands.
 This is an important factor to note and can make a difference depending on how you want to use your kayak.
+As for the AdvancedFrame Convertible Elite, the hull fabric takes a long time to dry, and it's a bit tricky to fit everything back into the bag.
 The bag itself matters, as you can see from the image below.

 We struggled to get the AdvancedElements Convertible Elite back in its bag - while a smaller bag is great in terms of having a smaller package to carry, for some kayaks we found the pack size was a little too ambitious